Flexera

-Flexera is an American computer software company based in Itasca, Illinois.
-It is a business-focused organization which works in software asset management and cloud management.
+Flexera is a global enterprise software company based in Itasca, Illinois.
+It provides technology spend and risk intelligence solutions.
+Its core offerings are built around its Flexera One platform and a specialized division for software producers called Revenera.

 History

 On 1 April 2008, Macrovision sold its software division to the Thoma Bravo investment fund, which became Acresso Software.
 Macrovision subsequently changed its name to Rovi Corporation.

 In October 2009, Acresso Software, Inc. became Flexera Software after a legal threat from Agresso Software.

 On July 19, 2011, Thoma Bravo sold a majority stake in Flexera Software LLC to Teachers' Private Capital, the private investment department of the Ontario Teachers' Pension Plan.
 The transaction was finalized on October 3, 2011.

 In 2020, Flexera released their SaaS platform Flexera One.

-On May 28, 2020, Flexera launched a new division called Revenera.
-Revenera is a business-focused organization which works in monetization, software composition analysis, and installation (computer programs) software.
+In December 2020, Flexera had agreed to sell a majority interest in the company to Thoma Bravo.
+Existing shareholders TA Associates and the Ontario Teachers' Pension Plan Board continued to hold stakes in the company.

 Flexera Acquisitions

 Flexera acquired Australian based ManageSoft in 2010.
 Managesoft was OSA (Open Software Associates), which itself came out of HP's Australian Software Organisation.

-On September 15, 2015, Flexera acquired Denmark based Secunia for an undisclosed amount.
+On September 15, 2015, Flexera acquired Denmark based Secunia.

 On September 17, 2017, Flexera announced the completion of the acquisition of BDNA.

-On September 26, 2018, Flexera acquired RightScale for an undisclosed amount.
+On September 26, 2018, Flexera acquired RightScale.

-On June 5, 2019, Flexera acquired Asheville, North Carolina–based RISC Networks for an undisclosed amount.
+On June 5, 2019, Flexera acquired Asheville, North Carolina–based RISC Networks.

 On November 28, 2023, Flexera entered into a definitive agreement to acquire Snow Software, a software asset management company based in Sweden for an undisclosed sum.
 The acquisition was completed February 15, 2024.